-The overall performance of the CCG in 2018/19 has shown that 14 of the 24 constitutional or mandated standards for our patients have been delivered during the year.

-Those standards that have not been achieved are detailed by exception in the Performance analysis section of this report.
+The overall performance of the CCG in 2018/19 shows that we have delivered 16 of the 24 constitutional or mandated standards for our patients.
+The standards not delivered are detailed by exception in the Performance analysis section of this report.